Before starting the manufacturing stage, here are some basic technical points.

 ![]() |

-We recommend you watch the video from "Atelier SANG BLEU" to learn more about domed watch straps here:
+We recommend watching the "Atelier SANG BLEU" video to learn more about domed watch straps here:

 What are the steps involved in making a watch strap?

-It is not possible to sew a watch strap by machine, sewing would be impossible at the loops.
+It is not possible to sew a watch strap by machine; the stitching would be impossible at the level of the loops.

-Check out the guide on how to saddle stitch leather before you start making your watch strap.
+Consult the guide on saddle stitching leather before starting to make the watch strap.

 Video